zamazan4ik/awesome-pgo/sqlite.md

   ```
 </details>

+More benchmarks you can find [here](https://sqlite.org/forum/forumpost/7ce7a5f03d).

 The measured improvement is quite consistent so it makes sense to optimize SQLite with PGO.
-The results are quite controversial with the official SQLite [note](https://www.sqlite.org/footprint.html) about PGO.
-It needs to be clarified.